harishselvakumar05/AragonMCPLugin/README.md

 # AragonMCPLugin
 Our own litte fun mini game written by (mostly) harishlikespi and KazooKidFTW (not really) for our custom map of our highschool (viewer discretion advised, speedran in 3 days for school mc server so its pretty disgusting)

-Note to past self: this is absolutely perfect r/programminghorror content

 # Usage